Biochar application to soils

 See the BiCRS methodology No double counting section for general requirements on this topic.
 Since both biochar producers and users are eligible for removal RCCs under this methodology, additional details are provided here.

-If only one party intends to issue carbon credits, this must be proven through signed agreements, minimizing the risk of double counting.
+If only one party seeks to issue carbon credits, this must be proven through signed agreements, minimizing the risk of double counting.

 For example, if only the biochar producer seeks to issue carbon credits, they must obtain a signed agreement from the farmer whose land biochar will be spread on, stating that the farmer will not also try to issue carbon credits for their use of biochar.